 Base Salary means the annual salaries provided for in this agreement, and that which is payable for sick leave, all other leave except annual leave, parental leave grant, gratuity payment, and redundancy payments.

-Casual Employee means an employee who has no guaranteed hours or days of work.
+Casual Employee means an employee who has no set hours or days of work and who is normally asked to work as and when required and has no expectation of ongoing employment.